 The quetzal, named for the colorful and elusive national bird, is the Guatemalan unit of currency.
 The quetzal is divided into 100 centavos, and coin denominations are 25, 10, 5 centavos, and 1 centavo.
 Bill denominations are 50 centavos and 1, 5, 10, 20, 50, 100, and 500 quetzales.
 Learn more and see images of Guatemalan currency at the Bank of Guatemala website (in Spanish).
 Confirm the USD to GTQ exchange rate.
 Please note that cash exchange of US dollars for quetzales can be transacted at the Guatemala Airport.
 Many banks, such as BanQuetzal, will exchange US dollars for quetzales for a fair rate.
 Traveler Checks are widely accepted in Guatemala.
 Credit Card Advances and ATM withdrawals are the easiest way to obtain quetzales.

 Tipping is not the norm and it is not absolutely necessary.
-However, unless a tip is included in a restaurant meal, a 10 percent tip is greatly appreciated.
-Bargaining is the norm in Guatemala’s many markets and shops, but not in urban shopping centers.
-Hand-crafted textiles are affordable and may be attractive as souvenirs for family and friends.
+At restaurants, unless a tip is included in the bill, a small tip is appreciated.
+Bargaining is the norm in Guatemalan markets and shops, but not in urban shopping centers.
+Hand-crafted textiles are affordable and may be attractive souvenirs for family and friends.
 Overall, goods are inexpensive, but expect to negotiate.
 Usually, Guatemalans double the fair price for all items that foreigners wish to buy.
 Have fun negotiating a bargain.

 Health and Safety